elvisimprsntr/siriproxy-redeye/README.md

 Second, you must have at least one RedEye unit configured with a static IP address on your network and already programmed to control your IR devices.

-Third, siriproxy-redeye plugin will now auto detect your RedEye configuration, but you will need to customize the redeyeconfig.rb file for your specific installation.
+Third, siriproxy-redeye plugin will now auto discover and configure your RedEye configuration, but you will need to customize the `reDefault.yml` and `reStation.yml` files for your specific installation.

 Here is a short demonstration video: http://www.youtube.com/watch?v=PXmCiaRc9XU#t=01m33s